ajdavis/GreenletProfiler/README.rst

 About
 =====

+This was a greenlet-aware Python performance profiler, built on yappi.

 A low-overhead deterministic performance profiler, similar to cProfile or `Yappi`_, which understands greenlet context-switches.
 Suitable for profiling Gevent-based applications.

+Yappi now has Greenlet support, please use it instead.

 .. _Yappi: https://code.google.com/p/yappi/